-Marcin leads a team of consultants conducting primary research and analysis for biomass supply risk assessments in the biofuel, pellet, biomass-to-power, and biogas industries.
+Marcin Lewandowski is Ecostrat’s Director of Analytics and Risk.
+He leads a team of supply chain data analysts and scenario modelers conducting primary research and high-level analysis for biomass supply risk and investment due diligence assessments in the biochemical, biofuel, pellet, biomass-to-power, and biogas industries.

-In his professional life, Marcin conducts biomass supply risk assessments using variety of methods ranging from forest yield modeling and growth-to-drain analysis, to biomass price forecasting and Monte Carlo methods.
-Marcin also conducts GIS-based analyses, such as competition impact assessments, transportation cost analysis, and location optimization.
+Marcin conducts biomass supply risk assessments using variety of methods ranging from forest yield modeling and growth-to-drain analysis, to biomass price forecasting and Monte Carlo methods.
+He oversees and directs GIS-based analyses, such as competition impact assessments, transportation cost analysis, and location optimization.

-In addition to quantitative analysis, Marcin manages a team of consultants gathering biomass market intelligence.
-The team conducts conversations with suppliers and buyers of biomass across North America on a daily basis, collecting insights into the market in various localities of the continent.
+In addition to quantitative analysis, Marcin manages the gathering biomass market intelligence.
+The teams gather supply, markets and risk data suppliers and buyers of biomass across North America on a daily basis, collecting insights into the market in various localities of the continent.
 Years of research has provided Marcin with a deep understanding of the intricacies and complexities of biomass supply chains, including supplier habits and preferences, buyer tactics and strategies, and the role of biomass specs and price in supply chain behavior.